ibm-cloud-docs/log-analysis/tutorial/kube_reset_ingestion.md

 {:important: .important}
 {:note: .note}
 {:external: target="_blank" .external}
+{:step: data-tutorial-type='step'}

-# Resetting the ingestion key that is used by a Kubernetes cluster to forward logs to an {{site.data.keyword.la_full_notm}} instance
+# Resetting the ingestion key that is used by a Kubernetes cluster
 {: #kube_reset}
+{: toc-content-type="tutorial"}
+{: toc-services-"containers, Log-Analysis-with-LogDNA"}
+{: toc-completion-time="1h"}

 If the ingestion key that you use to forward logs from a cluster to an {{site.data.keyword.la_full_notm}} instance in the {{site.data.keyword.cloud_notm}} is compromised, you must reset the key and update the Kubernetes cluster configuration to use the new ingestion key.
 {:shortdesc}